quanghuynguyenhua/Montreal-Parking/src/Reverse-Geocoding/README.md

 ## Note

-The script includes a pause of 60 seconds between processing each data chunk to comply with API rate limits and to prevent overloading the server.
+The script includes a break of 60 seconds between processing each data chunk to comply with API rate limits and to prevent overloading the server.
 ```